yina/nejm-note-quality-assess-appendix-v1.0/GPT-4 Prompt for Completeness.md

 # GPT-4 Prompt for Completeness
 # (c) 2024 NYU Langone Health.
 All rights reserved.
-For commercial use please contact TOV at https://tov.med.nyu.edu
+For commercial use please contact TOV at https://tov.med.nyu.edu or  Innovations@nyulangone.org.

 ## Prompt
 """